phuid/laser_projector/README.md

     - `ENOENT`: file doesn't exist
     - `INVALID_CMD`: probably typo in a command
   - `details`: if error type supports it, details will be included
-- `SUCCESS`: returned if command was parsed correctly, lasershow will begin projecting
+- `SUCCESS`: returned if command was parsed correctly, lasershow will execute it